-If you plan on feeding the birds this winter you will want to invest in a good storage system.
+If you plan on feeding the birds this winter then you need to think about all things birdseed.
+You will want to invest in a good storage system.
 Not only will you prevent critters like mice and bugs from destroying the seed, but the seed will stay fresh longer and be easier for you to access.

 Storage: Select containers that have secure lids.
 We like plastic bins with lids that snap on tight.
 Metal containers are nice too, but you want to ensure they remain dry to prevent rust.